-This read chunk may have a length that is not evenly divisible by four.
-RFC 5666 Section 3.7 describes how to manage XDR roundup in a read chunk.
+RFC 5666 Section 3.7 describes how to manage XDR roundup in a read chunk when its length is not XDR-aligned.
 The sender is not required to send the extra pad bytes at the end of a chunk because a) the receiver never references their content, therefore it is wasteful to transmit them, and b) each read chunk has a Position field and length that determines exactly where that chunk starts and ends in the XDR stream.